mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/getting-tokens.md

 ## Get Service Token (`mc service-token`)

-This is a utility command which the developers can use to get the valid mindsphere API token.
+This is a utility command which the developers can use to get the valid MindSphere API token.

 ```bash
 mc service-token --help